What is Probation in Texas?

 - Trafficking of persons

-What are the general conditions of probation or deferred adjudication in Texas?
+What are the general conditions of probation in Texas?

 The judge sets conditions of probation.
 The most common conditions of probation or deferred adjudication in Texas requires that a probationer: